 The ready availability of smoking herbs to persons under 21 years of age could lead to the use

 It is in the best interests of the citizens of the State of Illinois to

 seek to prohibit the spread of illegal drugs, tobacco or smoking materials

-to minors.
+to persons under 21 years of age.
 The prohibition of the sale of tobacco and snuff accessories

-and smoking herbs to minors would help to curb the usage of illegal drugs
+and smoking herbs to persons under 21 years of age would help to curb the usage of illegal drugs

 and tobacco products, among our youth.